Prometric DHA HAAD Mock test 4

 15.

-A nurse observes that an infant has head control and can roll over but can neither sit up without support nor transfer an object from one hand to the other.
-What developmental age should the nurse estimate based on these observations?
+During a well-baby check, a nurse observes that an infant has good head control and can roll over, but cannot sit up without support or transfer objects from one hand to the other.
+Based on these developmental milestones, what is the nurse’s best estimate of the infant’s developmental age?

 16.